ruandersMSFT/Compliance/compliance/regulatory/offering-CCSL-IRAP-Australia.md

 As always, additional compensating controls can be implemented on a risk-managed basis by individual agencies prior to agency authorization and subsequent use of these cloud services.

 The IRAP assessment of Microsoft's services helps provide assurance to public sector customers in government and their partners that Microsoft has appropriate and effective security controls in place for the processing, storage, and transmission of PROTECTED and below classified information.
-This includes the majority of government, healthcare, and education data in Australia.
+This assessment includes the majority of government, healthcare, and education data in Australia.

 ## Microsoft in-scope cloud services